 In an online meeting due to the COVID-19 pandemic, the team reviewed the latest feedback.
 In addition, the team spent much of the time on what restructuring would look like for being defined and connected.
 With this came a sobering reminder of the loss that will happen as no proposal will please everyone in the RCA.

 The team also committed to meeting weekly to finish refining and writing the report.

 May – June 2020: completing the final report

 For much of the spring and into June, the team met weekly by videoconferencing, continuing their discernment process and refining their proposals into a final report.
-During this time, the “defined and connected” idea evolved into a recommendation to create an independent mission agency, the restructuring discussion led the team to call for a restructuring task force to take next steps, and terms of the generous exit were identified, though suggested Book of Church Order changes are still forthcoming.
-This report was released June 30, 2020.
-Due to the global pandemic, it will not be voted on until General Synod 2021.
+During this time, the “defined and connected” idea evolved into a recommendation to create an independent mission agency, the restructuring discussion led the team to call for a restructuring task force to take next steps, and proposed terms of the generous exit were identified, though the exact wording of the proposal still needed to be developed in conjunction with the Commission on Church Order.
+This report was released June 30, 2020, though the global pandemic meant it would not be voted on until General Synod 2021.

 July 2020 – June 2021: pandemic offers the opportunity for processing